How to Identify the Early Signs of Damaged Paint

 Tips on How To Fix a Cracked Wooden Door

-If the crack still exhibits a depression, adding fast-drying wood putty will ensure a level surface.
+If the crack still has a depression, use fast-drying wood putty to level the surface.
+Once dry, sand the area again to ensure a smooth finish.

 A Guide on How To Sand Louvred Doors